Next on YESTERDAYS TOMORROWS. 9 March

 ABOUT YESTERDAY’S TOMORROWS

-Hi, I am your host every Sunday at 5 pm for a journey into old time and some not so old radio plays, with an emphasis on science fiction.
+Every Sunday at 5 pm come for a journey into old time and some not so old radio plays, with an emphasis on science fiction.
 Plays that captured imaginations and evoked a sense of wonder seldom experienced in today’s media.

 You will be entertained and amused to see what authors and playwrights imagined the future might hold for the human race.